GlobularOne/snr/docs/source/dev_guide/command_development/develop_your_own.rst

 Develop Your Own Command
 ========================

+.. note:: Snr is written majorly in python, this guide assumes you already have a basic understanding of it.
+If not, you can check out many Python tutorials or courses first.

 While snr does not provide a method to hot plug a module and load a command, it does not mean you can't add a custom command to snr.
 To do so you need to do a few things:

 * Identify the group the command belongs to (either of `filesystem`, `misc`, `payload` or `variable`.)